-“You can have any color as long as it’s back” — a famous quote from Henry Ford.
+“You can have any colour as long as it’s back” — a famous quote from Henry Ford.
 And this applies to fashion as well.
-We see that black color wins by a huge margin and the other popular colors are “denim”, “white”, “night sky”, and “misty rose”.
+We see that black colour wins by a huge margin and the other popular colours are “denim”, “white”, “night sky”, and “misty rose”.

 Countries with the highest number of products

-Which of the Europen nations command the maximum number of product listings?
+Which of the European nations commands the maximum number of product listings?
 Based on the data, we see Spain, Belgium, Denmark, Netherlands, and Ireland are the ones with the maximum number of listings.